aaelfe/jscss/README.md

 ## FINISHED IMPLEMENTATION

 In this section are the grammar/details of what this project would look like completely finished.
+To see examples of the capabilities of a finished version see `/futureExamples`.

 One big change is that "$" will not be used to indicate the start and end of a code block, since it has a purpose in JavaScript for template literals.
 There will likely be some other indicator, such as {}, to indicate what is JS and what's not.
 The final project will parse the CSS blocks within the input file, and will be able to verify if a piece of JavaScript is in an appropriate location or not.
 As is shown in the grammar below, JS that evaluates to a valid property will be allowed in place of a property, JS that evaluates to a valid style rule will be allowed in place of a style rule, etc.